pacificpelican/vreel/README.md

 This project provides the following features:

 - Upload videos
-    - Rename copied video file using user input plus random hash [saved as .mov file type]
+    - Rename copied video file using user input plus random hash
     - Add video information, including file name, using via [LokiJS](http://lokijs.org/) [a [MongoDB](https://www.mongodb.com/)-like database that persists to JSON] to vspotindex.json
     - Video files are saved to /public directory inside app directory